Dodgers vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has 25 hits with seven doubles, five home runs, 34 walks and 17 RBI.
-He's also stolen one base.
+- Juan Soto has seven doubles, five home runs, 35 walks and 17 RBI (26 total hits).
+He has swiped one base.

-- Soto enters this game looking to extend his six-game hit streak.
-During his last 10 games he is batting .333 with four doubles, a home run, 12 walks and eight RBI.
+- Soto has picked up at least one hit in seven games in a row.
+During his last 10 outings he is hitting .306 with four doubles, a home run, 13 walks and eight RBI.

 Soto Recent Games